Inside The Royal Palace Of Madrid

 The Royal Palace of Madrid is the official residence of the Spanish royal family.
 Although the King and Queen of Spain do not reside there currently, it has become one of the most important Baroque palaces because of its historical significance, neoclassical elements and great artwork.

-Who Built the Royal Palace of Madrid?
+Who built the Royal Palace of Madrid?

 How old is the Royal Palace of Madrid?